This article was updated in February 2023 to reflect changing conditions, prices and trends.

 Digital twins in manufacturing

-Digital twins mean manufacturers can have a more robust process when it comes to troubleshooting potential issues and can also link together complex systems in order to gain complete visual oversight which assists with decision-making.
-And from enhancing shipping protection to testing packaging materials, modelling customer behaviour and optimising logistic networks – the possibilities are endless when it comes to the future of digital twins.
+Digital twins mean manufacturers can have a more robust process when it comes to troubleshooting potential issues and can also link together complex systems in order to gain complete visual oversight that assists with decision-making.

 Digital manufacturing and rapid prototyping